 How Nectome's brain preservation process works

-Nectome has created a chemical solution to be injected into the body to "vitrify" the brain, to be able to preserve it and then digitize it when technology is able to do so.
+Nectome has created a chemical solution to be injected into the body to "vitrify" the brain, be able to preserve it and then digitize it when the technology is able to do so.

 There is a significant detail.
 Nectome is a process that should be done while you are still alive.
 This is why McIntyre has the idea of involving terminally ill patients in the project.